GENERAL PLANT CARE/PLEASE READ FIRST:

 THE BEST WATER to use would be clean rain, melted snow, or filtered drinking water, but to avoid a white calcium build up, distted water would be best.
 In an effort to maintain the quality of the surface of the lava rock and the health of the plant, avoid hard or soft water.
 If you have any mold growing its usually a sign of too much moisture and not enough light.
 You can also use a steel brush designed to remove rust or paint to clean the surface of your lava rock, and/or a file as well.
 Just be CAREFUL with the roots!
 With a mixture of 1 part hydrogen peroxide to 3 parts water it can be a good solution to dip the brush/file in when cleaning the surface of the rock.
 This can be done routinely once every 10-14 days as needed if you need to switch water type due to a white build up on the surface of the rock as way to cleanse the rock of minerals that can stick to the surface of the rock when water evaporates.
 When you first receive your new plant you might need to use a sponge and gently wipe off some of leaves if they show any signs of a film on them.
 Another good tip is to flush the rock out by running water through the lava rock plant for a minute or two once every couple of weeks, but only do this when its time for the plant to need more water.

-FERTILiZER NOTE: The temperature and environment that the plant grows in will affect the type and frequency of the food to be used.
+FERTILIZER NOTE: The temperature and environment that the plant grows in will affect the type and frequency of the food to be used.
 So if you’re not sure, a suggestion I make is to let your local plant expert know what plant you have and feed it with what they suggest and when, as they will know your specific environment best!
 For example with the Bromeliad, Tillandsia Cyanea I mention a ratio of specific numbers that are not easily found everywhere.
 Since the Tillandsia is a Bromeliad, find a fertilizer ideal for Bromeliads.
 Either ask someone to help you find a fertilizer that works with Bromeliads, or start looking on the back of the packaging in the area marked ‘suggest for use with the following plants’, or a likewise statement and find one for Bromeliads, or what ever the type of plant you have.
-The Schefflera just needs a general houseplant fertilizer, while the Anthurium could use something designed for flowering houseplants, ideally specific to Anthurium.
+The Schefflera just needs a general houseplant fertilizer, while the Anthurium could use a general flowering houseplant fertilizer, hopefully you can find something ideally specific to Anthurium.
+So unless you want to do a web search for Anthurium fertilizer when you go down to the store on the package of fertilizers look for one that says its for flowering houseplants and then on the back of the package it will say recommended for the following plants, hopefully in that list you’ll find something that lists the Anthurium.

 What To Do With Your Plant When On Vacation: This technique outlined is a last resort plan as plants prefer consistency and some plants will take to this technique better than others.
 Ok… Use a deep 5 gallon bucket and put some bricks, a cinder block or something in there up to about halfway point of the bucket and set your Lava Rock Plant on the top, filling with water up to the middle of the rock that the plant is growing in.
 Now use a piece of clear plastic, perhaps Saran Wrap, as a lid, but with holes for it to breath, condensation will occur and with good light and temperatures while away this should hopefully keep it alive while your away for up to 4-6 weeks, give or take and depending on your environment and if you cant find a plant sitter.